The Importance Of Mental Stimulation For Adult Dogs

 Scent work and tracking

 Scent work and tracking activities tap into your dog's incredible sense of smell and provide mental stimulation.
-You can start by teaching your dog to search for specific scents or objects indoors and gradually progress to outdoor tracking exercises.
-Participating in nose work or competitions can further challenge your dog's olfactory abilities and offer mental stimulation.
+You can start by teaching your dog to search for specific scents or objects indoors and gradually progress to tracking exercises.
+Participating in nose work classes or competitions can further challenge your dog's olfactory abilities and offer mental stimulation.

 Socialization and playdates